Explore Eden aims to kickstart the future of camping

 - "Devil's Den and all these parks were booked solid — you couldn't even get a spot," he said.
 "If you did, you had some guy playing his music too loud or getting drunk 10 feet over from you, and I just thought, 'There has to be a better way.'"

-What they're saying: Clay Morton, a partner in Mission Contractors, has land on Beaver Lake he purchased to put a couple of houses on someday.
+What they're saying: Clay Morton, a partner in Mission Contractors, has land on Beaver Lake, where he plans to eventually build a couple of houses.

 - Collier hopes Explore Eden will allow qualified landowners the ability to cash flow property without major development, while giving nature-lovers the opportunity to use private land with desirable views and no noisy neighbors.